microbit-foundation/standalone-error-v1/README.md

 This project is built using Yotta.
 Instructions for building using Yotta can be found [here](https://lancaster-university.github.io/microbit-docs/offline-toolchains/#yotta).

-*NOTE:* The `yotta target` is configured in the `.yotta.json` file already, as it needs a different one, so that step can be skipped.
+*NOTE:* The `yotta target` is configured in the `.yotta.json` file already, as this project uses a different target to the default specified in the tutorial above.
+The `yotta target` step from the instructions should be skipped.

 The compiled hex file can then be found at `build/bbc-microbit-classic-gcc-nosd/source/stand-alone-error-v1.hex`

 # License